fqjin/2048NN/README.md

 Starting after the initial move, a playing method is used to generate further moves until the game is over.
 The result is a 'line' in the tree.
 This process is repeated a number of times and the final scores are combined to estimate the true score of each move.

-Note 1: This method is not truly a 'tree search' because it does not need to remember intermediate states between the starting and final states.
-It does not use information about previous searches for generating new lines.
-Each line is able to be unique because of the probabilistic nature of new tile value and placement.

-Note 2: A more intelligent generating method (rather than fixed move order), such as with a neural network, will significantly improve the relevance of each line to the true value of each starting move.
-This will increase the accuracy of of the search as well as decrease the number of lines needed for a meaningful result.